 Considered by many to be one of France’s most beautiful villages, Gordes is a remote delight amid the rugged landscapes of the Luberon Regional Nature Park.
 With its cobbled streets and yellow stone houses, the mountaintop village culminates in the majestic 16th-century château.

 It’s a wonder at every street corner and a pleasure to photograph early in the morning.
 Tourists are still asleep or enjoying their petit déjeuner before strolling the narrow streets of the famous Provence village.
+The Golden Hour is as gorgeous if not more, with the soft end of day light covering the village.

 The idyllic village of Lourmarin, built on the remains of a Roman city, also features a grand Renaissance château.